MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example creates the report submission policy with the following values: the Microsoft integrated reporting experience is on and third-party reporting tools are used to send reported messages to the specified reporting mailbox.
+This example creates the report submission policy with the following values: the Microsoft integrated reporting experience is on and third-party reporting tools in Outlook are used to send reported messages to the specified reporting mailbox in Exchange Online.

 ### Example 5
 ```powershell
 New-ReportSubmissionPolicy -EnableReportToMicrosoft $false
 ```

 This example creates the report submission policy with the following values: the Microsoft integrated reporting experience is off.
-Microsoft reporting tools are not available to users and messages reported by third-party reporting tools are not available on the Submissions page in the Microsoft 365 Defender portal.
+Microsoft reporting tools are not available to users and messages reported by third-party reporting tools in Outlook are not available on the Submissions page in the Microsoft 365 Defender portal.

 ## PARAMETERS